-Mr. He Tianyue ("Mr. He"), aged 48.
-Mr. He is currently the executive vice president and marketing director of the Company, mainly responsible for marketing and information work.
+Mr. He Tianyue ("Mr. He"), aged 49.
+Mr. He is currently the executive vice president of the Company, mainly responsible for information network and customer services work.
 Mr. He graduated from Beijing University of Aeronautics and Astronautics with a bachelor's degree in foreign languages in 1995.
 He joined Ever Source Science and Technology Development Group Co., Ltd. in 2008 and served as the leader of the information team of the customer service center, the deputy director and director of the general office of the Group, the director of the administrative center, the assistant to the president, the general manager of the business department III, the deputy general manager of the smart heating business department, the director of agency development service center, vice president of HYY Group.